techsoft3d/hc-caas-api/README.md

 To use the API with the official CaaS server, you will need to obtain an API key.
 You can request an account at [https://caas-admin.techsoft3d.com](https://caas-admin.techsoft3d.com).
 Once you have an account, you can generate an API key from the "API Keys" tab.
 You will need to provide this key when initializing this library.
 If you are using your own instance of CaaS, authentication is an optional feature.

-**Remember that your API key is secret and should not be shared with others or exposed in your client-side code in production!**
+**Remember that your API key is a secret and should not be shared with others or exposed in your client-side code in production!**

 ```
- caasClient.init('https://caas.techsoft3d.com',{accessKey :"ENTER YOUR ACCESS KEY HERE"});
+caasClient.init('https://caas.techsoft3d.com',{accessKey : process.env.CAAS_API_KEY});
 ```

 ## Example Usage

 ### Simple Conversion
-In this example a file is uploaded to the CaaS server from the file system, converted to SC/SCZ and PNG with the default settings.
+In this example a file is uploaded to the CaaS server from the local file system, converted to SC/SCZ and PNG with the default settings.
 The function `waitUntilConverted` is used to wait until the conversion is complete.
-The SCS file is then downloaded to the file system after the conversion is complete.
+The SCS file is downloaded to the file system after the conversion has finished.

 ```
 let info = await caasClient.uploadModelFromFile("./testfiles/bnc.hsf");